 Our existing credit facilities impose, and any future credit facility will impose, operating and financial restrictions on us.
-These restrictions in our existing credit facilities generally limit our ability to, among other things:
+These restrictions in our existing credit facilities generally limit our ability to, among other things, and subject to exceptions set forth in such credit facility:

-- pay dividends if an event of default has occurred and is continuing or would occur as a result of the payment of such dividend; - enter into long-term charters for more than 13 months; - incur additional indebtedness, including through the issuance of guarantees; - change the flag, class or management of the vessel mortgaged under such facility or terminate or materially amend the management agreement relating to such vessel; - create liens on their assets; - make loans; - make investments; - make capital expenditures; - undergo a change in ownership or control or permit a change in ownership and control of our Manager; - sell the vessel mortgaged under such facility; and - permit our chief executive officer to change.
+- pay dividends if an event of default has occurred and is continuing or would occur as a result of the payment of such dividend; - enter into certain long-term charters; - incur additional indebtedness, including through the issuance of guarantees; - change the flag, class or management of the vessel mortgaged under such facility or terminate or materially amend the management agreement relating to such vessel; - create liens on their assets; - make loans; - make investments; - make capital expenditures; - undergo a change in ownership or control or permit a change in ownership and control of our Manager; - sell the vessel mortgaged under such facility; and - permit our chief executive officer to change.